ADOPT A SENIOR PET

 Older, well-socialised animals can usually integrate well into a household that includes other animals.
 Their maturity are often makes them more tolerant, and they tend to avoid stressful situations.

 If you take on a senior pet, you usually don’t need to worry much about training.
 Seniors have generally had some training already and understand basic commands.
 They know what’s expected of them.
 But that doesn’t mean older animals are boring.
 Owners can have fun teaching their companions plenty of new tricks.
-That’s exciting for both of them.

 Senior animals are often less demanding than youngsters when it comes to attention and exercise.
 This makes them particularly suitable for people who want a pet but may have a little less time and energy to devote to it.
 If you like company, an older dog could be your ideal companion on short walks.

 It’s well known that living with animals is good for your well-being.
-Energetic puppies can enrich your life, but so too can chilled-out seniors.
+Energetic puppies and kittens can enrich your life, but so too can chilled-out seniors.
 With their calm, relaxed manner, they help to slow things down and reduce stress levels.

-Fewer lifestyle changes:
+Fewer lifestyle changes

 While puppies keep their owners busy with training (and protecting the furniture!), seniors have less impact on their owners’ home and lifestyle.
 They’re already trained, and they let their owners get a good night’s sleep.

 Older animals have a wonderful capacity to appreciate the little things in life.
-They enjoy good food, plenty of rest, a place of their own, and the care and attention of their two-legged friends.
+They enjoy good food, rest, a place of their own, and the care and attention of their two-legged friends.
 Their calm manner makes for relaxed coexistence.
 Many owners are overwhelmed by the deep gratitude and love that senior pets show.